G e n e =K l o s s - - 1 9 0 3 - 1 9 9 6

 Riders at Sundown - - 1953, Aquatint and Drypoint.

 Kloss 451.
 Edition 75.
-Signed and titled in pencil.
+Signed, titled, and annotated Artist's Proof in pencil.

 Image size 8 1/4 x 11 7/8 inches (210 x 302 mm); sheet size 11 1/8 x 16 1/2 inches (283 x 419 mm).